MLDS-NUS/UIDD-jax/README.md

 - **Invariant Distributaion**: The learned potential corresponds to the stationary density of the system
 - **Entropy Production Rate**: The drift admits an equivalent decomposition into time-reversible and time-irreversible components.
 This property directly enables computation of the EPR for the learned system

-## Code of I-OnsagerNet
+## Code of UIDD

-The dynamics of I-OnsagerNet is of the form:
+The dynamics of UIDD is of the form:

 $ dZ_t = - \left[ [M(Z_t)+W(Z_t)] \nabla V(Z_t) + \nabla\cdot M(Z_t) + \nabla\cdot W(Z_t) \right]dt + \sigma(Z_t) dW(t).$

-We provide two versions of the I-OnsagerNet implementation:
+We provide two versions of the UIDD implementation:
 | Version | Path | Input Matrix | Computation |
 |--------|------|---------------|-------------|
 | **1** | `onsagernet/dynamics.py/OnsagerNetHD` | $W$, $V$, Dissipation matrix $M $ | Compute $\sigma = \sqrt{2M}$ |